 A firm should be managed effectively and efficiently.
 This means that the firm should be able to achieve its objectives by using minimum resources.
-Financial planning indicates a firm’s growth, performance, investments and requirements of funds.
-This planning is done for both the short term and for the long term.
+Financial planning indicates a firm’s growth, performance, investments, and requirements of funds.
+This planning is done for both the short term and the long term.

 Short-term Financial Planning

 Suppose the marketing manager at ABC company wants to allow a 60-day credit period to his customers (Credit period is the maximum number of days within which your customers should make the payment) rather than the current 30 days.
 At the same time, the production manager also wants to stock raw materials for the next 2 months.
-Since it is an off-season, sales are quite low and hence there is no inflow of cash.
-Suddenly, the accounts department finds that the business has no cash at all to pay the electricity bill of this month as all the cash is blocked in raw materials and as credit with the customers.
+Since it is an off-season, sales are quite low, so there is no cash inflow.
+Suddenly, the accounts department finds that the business has no cash at all to pay the electricity bill for this month as all the cash is blocked in raw materials and as credit with the customers.

 The Need for Capital

-All businesses require capital- that is, money to be invested in plant, machinery, receivables, inventories and all other assets it takes to run a business.
-These assets can be financed(purchased) by either long term or short-term sources of capital.
-When long term capital (money raised for a long period of time such as a 10-year loan from a bank) doesn’t meet the capital requirements of the business, a firm raises short term capital (money raised for a period less than one year).
-When long term financing gives more cash than the capital requirements of the business, the firm has surplus cash available.
-This surplus cash is considered as idle cash and it is usually invested in some short-term project.
+All businesses require capital- that is, money to be invested in plant, machinery, receivables, inventories, and all other assets it takes to run a business.
+These assets can be financed(purchased) by either long-term or short-term sources of capital.
+When long-term capital (money raised for a long period of time, such as a 10-year loan from a bank) doesn’t meet the capital requirements of the business, a firm raises short-term capital (money raised for a period of less than one year).
+When long-term financing gives more cash than the capital requirements of the business, the firm has surplus cash available.
+This surplus cash is considered idle cash, and it is usually invested in some short-term project.